dart-lang/site-www/src/language/records.md

 ```

 Other ways to accomplish multiple returns are
-either to create a class (which is verbose), or use
+either to create a class (which is more verbose), or use
 another collection type like `List` or `Map` (which loses type safety).

 {{site.alert.note}}